If you are visiting every one of our partnerships and searching for your music but are unable to find it, there are various reasons for this.

 1.Non traditional digital service providers

-Not all partnerships we work with are traditional stores or now, streaming outlets.
+Not all partnerships we work with are traditional partners such as online stores or streaming providers.
 For example, we may have technology related partnerships with Audible Magic and Gracenote who don't really have public searches and serve a different function from generating download or streaming revenue.

 2.Still in transit